ralphmb/typst-template-stats-dissertation/writeup/sections/bigsection.typ

 == Tables and Plots

-Here's a table with some R output, made using `tablemaker.py`.
+Here's a table with some R output.
 #table(
   columns:4,
 [Variable],           [Estimate], [Std.
 Error], [p],